pragmaticpredicament/d1_target/README.md

 # Design notes
 The d1 mini i/o pins are documented to provide 12ma max, however it supposedly can provide up to 15ma if you use the i/o pins to provide grounds to the leds, which is why I use common annode leds

-Here is the led characterization i got for various resistor configurations using the d1 mini i/o output voltage (for https://www.ebay.com/itm/274488658276)
+Here is the led characterization i got for various resistor configurations using the d1 mini i/o output voltage (for ~~https://www.ebay.com/itm/274488658276~~ search "5MM 4pin Common Anode Water Clear RGB" on ebay)
 I tested both single leds, and 2 leds in parallel (which is the configration used in this project

 |Leds in parallel|resistor ohms|Red ma|Green ma|Blue ma|